toolbear/soon/README.md

 3. **Develop for 90 minutes.
 Relax for 15.
 Repeat.**

   Soon starts you off on a 90/15 schedule.
-This might change over time as Soon learns more about you.
+This might change over time as soon learns more about you.

-  When you begin work on a task Soon starts the timer.
+  When you begin work on a task soon starts the timer.

   ```console
   $ soon work 'Ride balloon to beehive'